afwbkbc/glsmac/README.md

 For debug build: cmake -DCMAKE_BUILD_TYPE=Debug . && make

-For portable build (binary that can be executed on different machines): cmake . -DCMAKE_BUILD_TYPE=Portable && make
+For portable build (binary that can be executed on different machines): cmake . -DCMAKE_BUILD_TYPE=Portable64 && make ( use Portable32 for 32-bit )

 For same build as before (or Release if it's first build): cmake . && make